bliakher/passkey_impl/README.md

 ### Frontend

 The frontend is implemented with the [React](https://react.dev/) framework.
+Components from [Shadcn](https://ui.shadcn.com/) were used for UI.

 ## Running the project